You are viewing a story from harrypotterfanfiction.com

 “Sometimes I feel like I’m surrounded by idiots.”

 “At least we’re entertaining idiots!”
-Sirius finally replied after swallowing his breakfast.
+Sirius replied after swallowing his breakfast.
 “And we wouldn’t have this problem if you just let me pass out the cards by myself!”

 “No, no, no,” James said, waving his hands back and forth, “we already made a deal.
 We are going to sit by the Lake and discuss the people you want to invite.
 If we let you off the leash, the party would only be filled with women you’ve shagged.
 Now let’s go.
 Moony’s right, we have fucking loads of set up to do.”

 Remus raised his eyebrow and playfully smirked at Sirius before getting up from his seat at the Gryffindor table.
 After swinging his bag over his shoulder, he joined his best friends as they made their way out towards the Black Lake.
 Soon, Remus felt hot and when the Marauders settled on the edge of the water under a large willow tree, he stripped off his beige sweater.
-The werewolf then tucked his white t-shirt into his chocolate corduroys and fished his black square sunglasses out his pocket.
+The werewolf then tucked his white t-shirt into his chocolate corduroys and fished his square sunglasses out his pocket.

 “Merlin, it’s a gorgeous day,” Sirius said with complete awe as he looked up at the bright blue sky above him.
 “It’s hot but not too hot.
 Just enough that the girls wear practically nothing.”

-“You really do have a one track mind, Padfoot,” Peter chuckled as he leaned up against the trunk of the large tree.
-Remus sat down as well and took a deep sigh as he looked out at the lake.
+“You really do have a one track mind, Padfoot,” Peter chuckled as he leaned against the trunk of the large tree.
+Remus sat down as well and let out a deep sigh as he looked out at the lake.
 It truly was a beautiful day but deep down inside, he felt something other than joy; he knew this would be the last time he would experience Hogwarts in September as a student and suddenly slipped into a pensive sadness.

 “Right, so let’s go over the people we’ve already invited,” Sirius began, snapping Remus out of his rut.
 “Aeryn and the band.
 I suppose we should invite the rest of the blokes in our year.
 The Gryffindors I mean!
 Don’t give me that look, Prongs, I’m not trying to have Slytherins at your party.”
 James scowled and threw a small tuft of grass at his best friend, who dodged it and continued.
 “I’ll take that as a yes.
 And the girls?
-Sorry, let me be clearer since you don’t seem to trust me.
+Sorry, let me be clarify since you don’t seem to trust me.
 The Gryffindor girls.”